mjackson/redemption-from-callback-hell/OUTLINE.md

       * Within the callback or
       * Within a function that you call from within the callback
     * Code shifts quickly to the right
+  * Little consistency between implementations

+### The Future: ES6 Generators (10 mins. with examples)

+  * First-class coroutines
+    * First class means you can pass them around like variables
+  * Encapsulate suspended execution context

 ### Promises

 Lots of programmers may have had a bad experience with promises in the past due to various poor implementations (e.g. jQuery.Deferred).
+They may think they already know what the word means without understanding it fully.
 We need a way to "reset" what the word means to them.

   * Please forget everything you know about:
     * Promises
     * Futures
     * Deferreds

 ### What is a Promise?
-(5 mins.)
+(2 mins.)

   * Specifically, we're talking about Promises/A+
   * An asynchronous primitive